Mastitis and The Rule of 5

 Mastitis is the inflammation of breast tissue with or without an infection.
 It is most commonly found in breastfeeding mothers.
 If left untreated it can develop into a serious abscess requiring surgical drainage.

 Mastitis can be caused from a blocked milk duct in the nipple called a milk blister or further back in the ductal system.
 It usually comes on gradually and affects only one breast.
 Women will usually notice a hard lump of engorgement that feels tender, hot, swollen, or looks red.
 Some also report a low-grade fever.
-The area usually feels tender or painful before a feeding and less so afterwards.
+The area usually feels tender or painful before a feeding and less so afterward.

 It can also be caused by an obstruction or a bacterial infection.
 Bacteria can enter the breast from a sore cracked nipple, or by something structural, such as a poor latch, a tongue tie, or a poor-fitting bra.